nus-cs2113-AY1920S2/duke/docs/README.md

 ### 3.3 Finding a task: `find`

-Finds tasks that contains a given keyword.
+Finds tasks that contain a given keyword.

 **Format** : `find KEYWORD`